Skip to main content

 The first gate in the Canadian equivalency pathway.

-Candidates sit the exam at NDEB-approved test centres in Canada and at international locations on published windows during the year.
-The result — pass or fail — is reported with a topic-level breakdown of relative performance, which is what makes a topic-aware study plan so much more useful than a flat content review.
+Candidates sit the exam at NDEB-approved Prometric centres in Canada, Australia, and New Zealand, plus paper-format Canadian sites, twice a year (February and August).
+Results are reported as pass/fail using test-equated re-scaling against a reference examination, with a passing scaled score of 75.
+A topic-level breakdown of relative performance accompanies the result — which is what makes a topic-aware study plan so much more useful than flat content review.

 02 — Pass rate, in practice